Eculizumab in Other Diseases

 Sensitized patients—those who have high levels of DSAs—are at high risk for developing AMR.
 Approximately one-third of patients on the kidney transplant waiting list are sensitized to their potential donors and, historically, approximately 30% of this highly sensitized population has developed AMR.
 Due to the risk of AMR, sensitized patients may have difficulty finding a viable donor organ, and therefore may never become eligible for transplantation or may face significant delays in finding a suitable transplant.
 Instead, these patients remain on dialysis, which carries a very high mortality risk.
 In fact, approximately 65% of patients die within 5 years of commencing dialysis.

 Currently, there are no approved therapies for the prevention or treatment of AMR.
-Alexion is conducting clinical trials with eculizumab for the prevention of AMR in patients receiving kidney transplants.
+Alexion is conducting clinical trials with eculizumab in patients receiving kidney transplants who are at elevated risk of AMR.
 Visit clinicaltrials.gov to learn more.

 Delayed Graft Function (DGF)